StegVerse-org/stegverse-demo-suite/README.md

 - governed artifacts unlock only after valid execution
 - the workflow progresses through admissible state transitions
 - the final system summary remains accessible after completion

----

-## Why This Matters

-Although intentionally small, the demo models a pattern that can be extended to:

-- governed workflow orchestration
-- controlled document or data release
-- verifiable execution pipelines
-- decentralized compute and policy-bound runtime systems

-In that sense, the repository is not just a document demo.
-It is a compact illustration of how execution evidence can be used to govern system state.